 *Due to the immense size of my TBR pile, if you haven’t heard from me in 3 business days or so, you can assume I’m not interested (or have finally been overtaken by my book pile).
 I DO NOT accept self-published titles at this time, but wish you all the luck in the world!

 Stat stuff: The blog has been active since Dec.
-2010, and I get about 15,000 pageviews per month and 8,500 visitors, of which around 6,000 of those are unique visitors (via Google Analytics), if you’re curious about that sort of thing.
+2010, and I get about 730,000 Pageviews per month and 24,000 Unique Visitors, if you’re curious about that sort of thing.

 I read a ton of books on a yearly basis, and My Bookish Ways is a place to recommend and feature my favorites.
 If I don’t have anything nice to say about a book, or if I can’t finish a book, I won’t post a review (because, most likely, I didn’t finish it, and I don’t think it’s fair to review a book that I didn’t finish.)
 Also, I like to focus on the positive here at My Bookish Ways.